The 12 Principles of EOP

 I believe I will one day wake from this dream and find that I shared in its creation, and that is what the Hindus, Buddhists, Jains, and Sikhs call moksha, the Christian mystics call mystical union, and the Sufis call najat.

 All there is is seeing and ways of seeing.
 The laws of nature are ways of seeing.
 I am seeing itself.
 This Universe came into apparent being so I could discover my own existence and awaken to my own reality as the creator of my own dream.
 We are all really one Soul having a shared experience.
-I believe in reincarnation that that eventually even the sinner becomes a saint.
+I believe in reincarnation and that eventually even the sinner becomes a saint.

-And I believe in the teachings of Meher Baba, but that is my personal preference.
+And I believe in the teachings of Avatar Meher Baba, but that is my personal preference.
 I would not push such a thought on anyone.

 What my belief in EOP means I no longer believe in